kiranbakale/AMI-Readme/docs/environment_advanced_services.md

   - Optionally `elasticache_redis_cache_port` or `elasticache_redis_persistent_port` can be used to override for separate services.
 - `elasticache_redis_multi_az` - Specifies if the Redis instance is multi-AZ.
 Should only be disabled when HA isn't required.
 Optional, default is `true`.
   - Optionally `elasticache_redis_cache_multi_az` or `elasticache_redis_persistent_multi_az` can be used to override for separate services.
+- `elasticache_redis_default_subnet_count` - Specifies the number of default subnets to use when running on the default network.
+Optional, default is `2`.

 If deploying a combined Redis setup that contains all queues (5k and lower) the following settings should be set (replacing any previous `redis_*` settings):